jni/Czaki.github.io/docs/blog/posts/solve_qt_segfault.md

 1. Windows `Windows fatal exception: access violation`
 2. Linux `Segmentation fault (core dumped)` or `Fatal Python error: Aborted`
-3. macOS `Fatal Python error: Segmentation fault`
+3. macOS (I do not have recent runs to check)

 Moreover, this behavior is non-deterministic and may be not reproducible locally.
 One of observed source of difference is that the CI runs on server version of OS.